Azero123/simple-js-blockchain/README.md

-# simple-js-blockchain
+# simple-js-proof-of-work
-basic blockchain implementation in javascript
+basic proof of work implementation in javascript